raciat/blockchain-developer-bootcamp-final-project/README.md

 - Copy restore phrase from MetaMask and set as `MNEMONIC` environment variable in `.env` file
 - Use [Ropsten Faucet](https://faucet.ropsten.be) to get some Ether for default account in Ropsten testnet, to be able to deploy the smart contract
 - Execute `truffle migrate --network ropsten` to deploy smart contracts to Ropsten testnet
+- Use [Ropsten Etherscan](https://ropsten.etherscan.io) page to see details of deployed contract using its address

 ### Running on Heroku